Jensen-Lab/AUTOPLANT/Multi-Physics/Software/README.md

-# Six-Axis Movement System Control Web App
+# Six-Axis Micro Manipulator Control

 ## Overview
 This web application provides an interface to control a six-axis movement system integrated with camera functionalities (Basler acA1920-150uc), acquisition settings, and end effector controls.
 The app allows users to manipulate and monitor their equipment through a web interface.